shin-sforzando/aqua-note/docs/ERD.md

         string user_id FK "unique, not null"
         string location
         string biography
-        timestamp created_at "not null"
+        text created_at "not null"
-        timestamp updated_at "not null"
+        text updated_at "not null"
     }
 ```